Error Handling

 Specifying Cleanup Actions

-statement to execute a set of statements
+You use a defer statement to execute a set of statements

 just before code execution leaves the current block of code.